IPritisanac/idr.mol.feats/README.md

 these are imported in the header:

-import sequence_features as sf import mol_evol as me
+e.g. from sequence_features import SequenceFeatures

 Make sure you have python2.7 or higher versions installed on your system